pchandrasekaran1595/Fault-Detection/ReadMe.md

 - Realtime Application of the designed network.
     1. Extract features of every frame.
     2. Pass these features into the trained MLP to obtain a prediction.
-    3. Based on a predefined confidence, classify the image as Faulty, Possible match or Defective.
+    3. Based on a predefined confidence, classify the image as Match, Possible Match or Defective.
     4. If it is a False Positive or False Negative, press the appropriate button to add image captured from feed into the correct directory.

-### Notes:
-- Cannot detect minute changes.
-(Issue ..??)
-- Changing background affects the system, unless image with that bakcground is included in the dataset.
-- Retraining may cause upper boud confidence to be reduced, but the system is able to reliably split into Faulty or Defective.
-- To install the development version of Pytorch, use:
+- To install the application's development version of Pytorch, use:
 `pip install torch==1.8.0+cu111 torchvision==0.9.0+cu111 torchaudio==0.8.0 -f https://download.pytorch.org/whl/torch_stable.html`